With every dawning of the day,

 ©2012 Rooster Music, admin by roostewart.com

-I was struck by those beautiful words in Lamentations 3:22-23 that tell us that the Lord's mercy is new each and every morning.
-The lateral thinker in me (well, perhaps the pedant in me!) wondered: when does 'the morning' start officially?
+I was struck by the words in Lamentations 3:22-23 in the Bible that proclaim that the Lord's mercy is new each and every morning.
+The lateral thinker in me wondered when 'the morning' officially starts.
 Is it at midnight, as our clocks would tell us?
-Is it when the sun comes up, as Hebrew tradition would tell us?
+Is it related to the sun rise, as tradition would tell us?
 Is its time synchronised with GMT or does it vary according to the time zone?

-Sheet music for Roo's latest song 'With Every Dawning of the Day' is available for free download in piano, lead sheet and chord chart formats.
-A recording of the song will shortly be available for purchase on the New Horizon Live Worship album recorded during the 2012 event this summer.
+Sheet music for Roo's song 'With Every Dawning of the Day' is available for free download in piano, lead sheet and chord chart formats.
+A live version of the song is featured on the Celebrating the 25th New Horizon live worship album recorded in 2012.